Catalog Information Subject to Change

 The ESF program offering M.S. and Ph.D. degrees in chemistry with an emphasis in environmental chemistry is one of the few doctoral programs of its type within a chemistry department in the United States.
 The six core faculty and five participating faculty make it one of the largest such programs in the world.

 Students take three core courses in environmental chemistry and one course in biochemistry.
-Subsequent coursework is carefully selected from regularly offered courses on analytical methods, biogeochemistry, and basic areas of chemistry.
+Subsequent coursework is carefully selected from regularly offered courses on oceanography, biogeochemistry, analytical methods, and basic areas of chemistry.
 Coursework is also available in ecology, biology, geology, and engineering.

 Research is an essential component of any graduate degree program in polymer chemistry.